Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 To be eligible for admission to the Stephens Honors Program, students with less than 12 semester hours of college credit must have a cumulative high school grade point average (GPA) of at least 3.4 on a 4.0 scale (or its equivalent) and an ACT composite score of at least 25 (or its equivalent).
 Students who do not meet the initial criteria and transfer students may be admitted to the Stephens Honors Program after they have completed 12 semester hours of college credit with a cumulative college GPA of at least 3.25.

-The requirements to complete the Stephens Honors Program are 24 semester hours of honors credit with 6 hours at or above the 300 level, a senior honors project, and a minimum cumulative GPA of 3.25.
+The requirements to complete the Stephens Honors Program are 24 semester hours of honors credit with 6 hours at the upper division level, a senior honors project, and a minimum cumulative GPA of 3.25.

 Departments have the responsibility for administering all majors within their unit and for approving particular programs of study and appropriate course substitutions for students.
-Those departments involved with interdisciplinary majors perform the same functions as an individual department.
-Courses taken to fulfill other academic requirements, e.g., University Studies, minors and areas of specialization, may ordinarily also be used in the major without reducing the minimum number of hours required for a degree.
-However, no student may declare a major and a minor in the same discipline or field of study.
+Those departments involved with interdisciplinary majors perform the same functions as individual departments.
+Courses taken to fulfill other academic requirements, e.g., minors and areas of specialization, may ordinarily also be used in the major without reducing the minimum number of hours required for a degree.
+However, no student may declare a major and a minor in the same discipline of field of study.

 The most important feature of a major is study in depth.
 A major introduces students to a discipline or field of study through a foundation of theory and method, which serves as a basis for further study.
 It exposes them to the gamut of topics examined and the analytical devices used in the study of the subject.
 It contains a series of courses that presume advancing levels of knowledge and understanding.
 At its completion, it has a means of assessing students' mastery of the subject such as, a project, an internship, a thesis, or a comprehensive examination.
 Study in depth provides students with an understanding of the fundamental problems and arguments of a discipline or field of study, as well as their limits.
 It affords them practice with the tools of the subject, introduces them to its historical and philosophical foundations, and gives them a clear sense of its boundaries and its effectiveness as a means for understanding or serving human society.